Index of /sereno/csurf

 [X11 will be fast for a while]

-N.B.: on recent MacOS, by default, you won't be able to access many
+On recent MacOS, by default, you won't be able to access many of

 unless you give /bin/bash (which starts xterm) full disk access: